swaldhoer/native-lua/README.md

 [MIT](https://www.lua.org/manual/5.4/readme.html#license) license.
 For more information on Lua see [lua.org](https://www.lua.org).

-`native Lua`'s delivers a framework to **build** and **test** Lua on **any** platform with **any** compiler.
+`native Lua` delivers a framework to **build** and **test** Lua on **any** platform with **any** compiler.

 ## Overview

-As default Lua requires [gcc](https://gcc.gnu.org/) and [make](https://www.gnu.org/software/make/) to be installed to build the Lua binaries, therefore building for e.g., Linux or other POSIX systems where gcc and make are natively available is easy.
+By default Lua requires [gcc](https://gcc.gnu.org/) and [make](https://www.gnu.org/software/make/) to be installed to build the Lua binaries, therefore building for e.g., Linux or POSIX systems where gcc and make are natively available is easy.
 Building Lua on Windows with MinGWs' gcc and some sort of make is also straight forward.

 But this does not allow a good platform and compiler independent way of building and testing Lua.
 Especially testing is not that simple as it should